-Over the last several years, Union Point has been working on several restoration projects.
+In more recent years, Union Point has been working on several restoration projects.
 The restoration of the 1940s movie theatre continues to be a project for the Downtown Development Authority and its volunteers.
-Excitement abounds due to the development of the new Firefly Trail and Union Point’s mile which is almost complete.
+Excitement abounds due to the development of the new Firefly Trail and Union Point’s mile which was completed in January 2021.
 This biking and walking trail leading from Athens to Union Point will be a huge asset to the community.
 You may visit fireflytrail.com for more information on the trail.
 And for more information on Union Point, feel free to call the City Hall at 706-486-4102.